ethereum-optimism/design-docs/protocol/op-contracts-manager-arch.md

 The initial version of these input files will be minimal and only include the required inputs to deploy standard chains.
 Future versions will include more inputs to support more complex deployments, such as custom gas tokens or alt-DA (it is currently TBD whether this will be part of Milestone 0.5).
-The deploy scripts and OP Stack Manager code will be written in such a way to default to standard chains and only require additional inputs for non-standard chains.
+The deploy scripts and OP Contracts Manager code will be written in such a way to default to standard chains and only require additional inputs for non-standard chains.

 # Risks & Uncertainties